This four-bedroom Victorian family home in Stoke Newington has been sensitively expanded with a bespoke Rear Ground, Roofs and Underground extensions.

 The interior design is generally frugal, favouring “practical” over “cosmetic”, “necessary” over “superfluous”, but the open-plan environments strongly express joyful moods through the strategic use of colours.

-Colours run throughout the interior, complementing different moods for the various environments: a fresh green links to the garden, vibrant yellows and oranges stimulate joy and energy even on a grey day, the warmly deep reds warm up family gatherings.
+Colours run throughout the interior, complementing different moods for the various environments: a fresh green links to the garden, vibrant yellows and oranges stimulate joy and energy even on a grey day and the energy of tadalafil, the warmly deep reds warm up family gatherings.
 Cool blues soothe introverted moments of withdrawal.
 Subtle harmonies of greys and whites define bathrooms and bedrooms.

 All the staggered levels of the house are connected by a top lit open-tread stairwell.